Actindo-AG/Documentation/BigCommerce/Integration/01_ManageBigCommerceConnection.md

 ## Manage ETL mappings

 Create ETL mappings to map the *BigCommerce* attributes for subsequent processes in your *Actindo Core1 platform*.
 During connecting *BigCommerce* with *Actindo*, the *BigCommerce* attribute sets have been automatically created in the *DataHub* module.
-Especially if you want to export your product data available in the *PIM* module to *BigCommerce*, you must additionally create the ETL mappings and processes for the data transfer between the *PIM* product data and the *Omni-Channel* offer data.
+Especially if you want to exchange your product data available in the *PIM* module to *BigCommerce*, you must additionally create the ETL mappings and processes for the data transfer between the *PIM* product data and the *Omni-Channel* offer data.

 #### Prerequisites